Documents May 23, 2026 8 min read

 The core feature: every item shows received/outstanding, and you get a dashboard across all clients showing who's complete and who's waiting on what.
 This is what turns "checking on clients" from a recurring chore into a glance.

-When the software knows exactly what's outstanding, it can nudge clients automatically — and because the reminder names the specific missing documents, it feels helpful, not naggy.
-This is the single biggest lever on getting documents back faster.
+When the software knows exactly what's outstanding, a one-click reminder that names the specific missing documents feels helpful, not naggy, and is one of the biggest levers on getting documents back faster.

 5. A client-friendly upload experience